barryclark/jekyll-now/mcamc.md

 </div>

 ## Format and Rules
-MCAMC is structured into 3 rounds, each round lasting 1 hour each.
-Form teams of 4-6 students from grades 6-8 and compete together!
+Form teams of 4-6 students from your school in grades 6-8 and compete together!
+MCAMC is structured into 3 rounds, each round lasting 1 hour.

 ### Individual Round
-The Individual Round comes first and might be something familiar — 20 questions spanning various topics.
+The Individual Round comes first and is the most traditional of the 3 rounds.
+There are 20 questions spanning various topics.
 The questions will be similar in difficulty to the AMC 8.

 ### Team Round
-In the Team Round, each team of 4-6 students works together to solve another set of 20 questions, but with a twist!
-This time, all 20 questions are related to one topic — a topic that you've probably never worked with before.
-We'll give you lots of background information to help you solve these 20 questions.
-This round is not just about testing what you know, but also about learning new things and playing around with new ideas!
+The Team Round comes second, and you will be working within your team of 4-6 students to solve another 20 questions, but now with a twist!
+This time, all 20 questions will be related to one topic — a topic that you've probably never seen before.
+We will provide enough background information and guidance to help you solve these 20 questions, so be prepared to learn something new.

 ### Live Round
-In the Live Round, each team will again work together, and the style of the questions will be similar to the style of the Individual Round, just a little harder now because you can work together as a team.
-The twist comes in the format.
+The Live Round comes last, and you will again be working within your team.
+The style of the questions will be similar to that of the Individual Round, with a slight difficulty increase because you will be working as a team.
+Questions will come in sets of 3, and there are 8 sets of questions.
+The difficulty increases every set.

-All teams gather together in large rooms and compete live, with scores displayed in real-time on screens and projectors.
-Several tables in the room are set up with graders and questions.
-Questions come in sets of 3, and there are 8 sets of questions.
+It is called the Live Round because this round will be scored in real-time!
+All teams gather in large rooms, where several tables will be set up with graders and questions.
 When the round starts, each team sends one person to pick up the first set of questions and then return back to their team.
 The team works together to solve these 3 questions, and when the team is done, they send someone to submit their answers and recieve the next set of questions.
 Answers may not be changed after they are submitted, and answers will be graded on the spot, with the results immediately displayed on screens and projectors around the room.

-As a side note, at several high school competitions, the Live Round is consistently the most exciting and engaging round.
-We're proud to be the first middle school math competition to our knowledge that offers a Live Round, so we hope that you enjoy it!

 ### Scoring
 We designed our scoring system to give more points to harder questions, as well as to prevent ties.
-Each round (individual, team, and live) is first scored separately, then roughly averaged for an overall score.
+Each person's individual score comes from the Individual Round, while the team overall score depends on the average of Individual Round scores, the Team Round score, and the Live Round score, with each component equally important.

 {: .question}
 **Show scoring specifics**